 3 days sailing through Halong Bay, Vietnam – A Detailed Review of Indochina Junk’s Dragon Legend 1

-When it comes time to planning your trip to Vietnam, you will see many things pop up in your search engine, one of which will be Halong Bay and when you google Halong Bay, you realise why this is a must visit part of Vietnam.
-Trying to decide on a company to book with can be daunting, there are so many to choose from so we of course went to Trip Advisor to get advice from fellow travellers!
+When it comes time to plan your trip to Vietnam, you will see many things pop up in your search engine, one of which will be Halong Bay and when you google Halong Bay, you realise why this is a must visit part of Vietnam.
+Trying to decide on a company to book with can be daunting, there are so many to choose from so we, of course, went to Trip Advisor to get advice from fellow travellers!
 The reviews speak for themselves, Indochina Junk, particularly the Dragon Legend Cruise needs to be at the top of your list.

 A bit about Halong Bay

 Halong Bay is around 165km from Hanoi and is an impressive 43,400 ha which includes an equally impressive 1600 islands and islets.
 The amazing thing about that is that most of these islands and islets are uninhabited by humans which just adds to their beauty.

 Halong Bay, in ancient Vietnamese, translates to descending dragon and originated from a legend of this ancient land and Bai Tu Long Bay translates to The dragon parts the offspring.
 Interesting isn’t it?